The Product Development Process – Engineering Notes

 - Electronics: This is mentioned simply because electronics are more and more common in everyday products.
 However, we’ll not go into detail for manufacturing.

-For more information about production process and how it may apply to your particular product, please give us a call.
+For more engineering process notes and how it may apply to your particular product, please give us a call.

 Concluding Thoughts . . .

-There is a lot to learn about in the Product Development Process.
-It’s not something to get your arms around in an afternoon, nor an expert after doing it once.
-Technology is constantly changing, and so are the products we make.
+There is a lot to learn about in the Product Development Process, and even in just these engineering process notes.
+It's not something to get your arms around in an afternoon, nor an expert after doing it once.
+Technology is constantly changing, and so are the products made.
 Have an open mind and be flexible to new ideas.
 In addition, here are some things to help make the process go smoother:

 - First – Don’t underestimate the value of a good plan (see Product Specification – Step 2).